YINI-lang/YINI-spec/YINI-Specification.md

 <12 Title
 ```

 ### 5.2.
-Section Markers (`^`, `§`, or `<`)
+Section Markers (`^`, `§`, `>`, or `<`)
-YINI allows a limited set of _**section markers**_ to identify section headers.
+YINI allows a limited set of **section markers** to identify section headers.
 These markers help visually and semantically distinguish section starts from key-value members or comments.

 Supported markers:

-  - `^` — Primary and recommended section marker, within the 7-bit ASCII range for maximum compatibility.
+- `^` — Primary and recommended section marker.
+It is within the 7-bit ASCII range and is the most portable option.
-  - `§` — Supported alternative section marker, but potentially less portable because it lies outside the 7-bit ASCII range.
+- `§` — Supported Unicode aesthetic option for authors who prefer it and know their toolchain handles it correctly.
+It may be less portable because it lies outside the 7-bit ASCII range.
+- `>` — Quote-like ASCII fallback marker.
+It is portable, but authors should **be aware** that some email clients, forum renderers, and Markdown-like environments may treat it as a quote prefix.
-  - `<` — Alternative 7-bit ASCII section marker, intended as a fallback if `^` is unsuitable in a given environment.
+- `<` — Explicit ASCII fallback marker, intended for environments where the other markers are unsuitable.

-Note: The `€` character is no longer supported as a valid section marker in YINI.
+Recommended preference order is: `^` first, then `§`, then `>` with its caveat, and then finally `<`.

 **When using a repeated marker to indicate nesting, a maximum of nine (`9`) repeated markers is allowed.**

-That is, the following denote nesting levels 1–9:
+That is, the following denote nesting levels 1–9 when using the primary marker:
 ```yini
 ^          ← level 1
 ^^         ← level 2